dhivagar29/JunkBuster/JunkBuster/README.md

 # JunkBuster

-Junk Buster is a Google Chrome extension that highlights junk characters in selected text, making it easier to identify and improve the readability of your text.
+Junk Buster is a Google Chrome extension that highlights junk characters in selected text, making it easier to identify and improve the readability of the text.

 ## Installation
 To install Junk Buster, follow these steps: